grafana/business-input/docs/sources/_index.md

 - Uses Number input for Number, Date Time Picker for Time fields.
 - Uses Text Area for String inputs with more than 100 symbols.

-<Image
-  title="Display Pie Charts based on the data from the Static Data Source." src="/img/plugins/business-input/dashboard.png"
+{{< figure src="/media/docs/grafana/panels-visualizations/business-input/dashboard.png" class="border" alt="Display Pie Charts based on the data from the Static Data Source." >}}
-/>

 ## Tutorial